Skip to content

 Geeks

-Accessing an element of a nested dictionary
+Accessing an Element of a Nested Dictionary

-In order to access the value of any key in the nested dictionary, use indexing [] syntax.
+To access the value of any key in the nested dictionary, use indexing [] syntax.

 Python3